Trump announces that Space Command is moving from Colorado to Alabama

 Trump said Huntsville won the race for the Space Command headquarters, in part, because “they fought harder for it than anybody else.”

+GOP Sen. Tommy Tuberville, who is running for governor of Alabama, said Huntsville is the “perfect place” for the headquarters and suggested it be named after Trump.
+And Alabama Republican Sen. Katie Britt, who stood next to Trump during the announcement, thanked Trump for “restoring Space Command to its rightful home."

+“The Biden administration chose to make this political,” she said.
+“What we want to do is put the safety and security of Americans first.
+We want to make sure our American war fighter is put first.”

-The Associated Press reported earlier Tuesday that the president would announce the move at the White House.
-A Pentagon website set up to livestream the remarks described the event hours in advance as a “U.S. Space Command HQ Announcement.”
+The Associated Press reported earlier Tuesday that the president would announce the move at the White House after a Pentagon website set up to livestream the remarks described the event hours in advance as a “U.S. Space Command HQ Announcement.”

-Space Command's functions include conducting operations like enabling satellite-based navigation and troop communication and providing warning of missile launches.
+U.S. Space Command said in a statement on X after the announcement that it “stands ready to carry out the direction of the President following today’s announcement of Huntsville, Alabama as the command’s permanent headquarters location.”
+Its functions include conducting operations like enabling satellite-based navigation and troop communication and providing warning of missile launches.

 Huntsville, Alabama, nicknamed Rocket City, has long been home to the Army's Redstone Arsenal and NASA's Marshall Space Flight Center.
 The Army's Space and Missile Defense Command is also located in Huntsville, which drew its nickname because of its role in building the first rockets for the U.S. space program.